akki-1/nimap-test/README.md

 # NimapTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+Made in 2 days using Angular only by implenting routing and data binding.
+This is pure SPA.
+All logics behind this project are my own.
+As a fresher, took help from StackOverFlow for errors resolving.

 ## Development server